zztim888/Spring-Boot-React-PostgreSQL-add-student/README.md

 # Spring-Boot-React-PostgreSQL-add-student
-An application with the React for adding student and storing and retrieving them from a database
+An application with the React for adding(storing) a student in a database and retrieving them from a database

+The dependecies I'm using are

+Spring Web
+Spring data JPA
+PostgreSQL Driver